Are you overlooking important terms on your legal contract? Read more

 Solicitors, too, are feeling the pressure.
 The Secret Barrister writes that “the relentless slashing of legal aid rates renders it near-impossible for many solicitors to remain financially viable”.

-So for young lawyers prepared to put in the hours, dabble in other areas and not feel too sorry for themselves, crime is a perfectly good career move.
+For young lawyers prepared to put in the hours, crime is a perfectly good career move.
 “This is still the best job in the world,” Daw tells Verdict.
 “The message I’m trying to get out to students is that if you’re bright, ambitious, hard-working and passionately committed to a career at the criminal bar, it’s there for you.
 It’s just not going to be given to you on a plate with guaranteed earnings from legal aid.”

 KEY FACTS